WorkingSpec/ws-client-api-example/README.md

 ## Overview

-This is a working example of the web code used to generate a grid of Working Spec 3D interactive models and then respond to user selection by launching the Working Spec WebGL player in a popup window.
+This is a working example of the web code used to:
+* generate a selection grid of Working Spec 3D interactive models
+* respond to user selection by launching the Working Spec WebGL player in a popup window.

 The 3 files used in this demo are in the _www_ folder: